Hernia Mesh Lawsuit Settlements

-Hernia mesh is a surgical product or medical device commonly used in hernia repair surgeries, in about 90% of hernia repair surgeries.
-In the USA, nearly a million of these surgeries are performed annually.
+Hernia mesh is a surgical product or medical device commonly used in about 90% of hernia repair surgeries.
+Nearly a million of these hernia surgeries are performed annually in the USA.

-Hernias occur when abdominal tissues separate and abdominal organs slip through the opening.
+The internal process that causes hernias occurs when abdominal tissues, which contain the stomach and other organs, separate and abdominal organs slip through the opening.
 Hernias often cause lumps, pain, and sometimes obstruction.

-You can develop hernias due to an injury or if a surgical incision fails to heal.
-To stabilize the tissue surrounding the opening and seal it up, surgeons will often use a hernia mesh.
-It is made of synthetic materials such as polypropylene, which may degrade after implantation.
+You can develop hernias because of an injury or if a surgical incision doesn’t heal.
+To stabilize the tissue surrounding the opening and seal it up.
+It is made of synthetic material, such as polypropylene, which may degrade after implant surgery.

 The material used for hernia mesh is similar to that used for surgical repair products such as transvaginal mesh and bladder sling devices, resulting in thousands of personal injuries from medical devices lawsuits.

-Failed hernia mesh repairs with serious complications have required several additional surgeries to remove the device, repairs and reconstructions, and treatments for infections.
+Hernia mesh surgeries resulting in serious complications have required multiple procedures to remove the mesh, repair and reconstruct, and treat infections.
 Some cases have resulted in permanent damage or death.